arjitchitkara/seng513-group-project/README.md

 - `npm run dev:all` - Start both frontend and API
 - `npm run db:seed` - Seed the database with initial data
 - `npm run db:studio` - Open Prisma Studio for database management

-todo:
-1 add support for pptx and docx maybe use office viewer.
-2 UI for dashboard is janky fix that
-3 add the my documents page
-4 change to course name feature logic to match with course hero.
-5 dockerise both the frontend and the backend.
-6 check for whats left.